MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/error-message-try-log-on-dynamics-gp.md

 This problem may occur if the following conditions are true:

-- You are running Microsoft Dynamics GP 9.0.
+- You are running Microsoft Dynamics GP.
 - A new user is created.
 - The new user cannot log on.See Resolution 3 in the [Resolution](#resolution) section.

 ### Cause 4

-This problem may occur if the **Advanced Password Policies** check boxes are selected in the User Setup window when you update from Microsoft SQL Server Desktop Engine (MSDE) 2000 to Microsoft SQL Server 2005 Express.
+This problem may occur if the **Advanced Password Policies** check boxes are selected in the User Setup window when you update from Microsoft SQL Server Desktop Engine (MSDE) to Microsoft SQL Server Express.

 See Resolution 4 in the [Resolution](#resolution) section.